FH-Campus-Wien-WEB/web24-exercise-1/README.md

     npm run cypress

 If you do so without making any changes to the application, all tests will fail.
-After implementing an individual part, the corresponding test should pass.
-It is best to do them in order, because they depend on each other.
+After implementing an individual part, the corresponding test will pass.
+It is best to do them in order, because they build on top of each other.

 Here's how the Cypress UI looks after running the command above: